jordan-sullivan/flashcards-2.5/README.md

 ### Solo Project

 ## Abstract

 Have you ever found yourself needing just a couple moments more to practice or study?
-With this simple console flashcards game, you can get into some fun topics and exercise your brain!
+With this simple console flashcards game, you can quickly review Iterator methods and related topics before your next Mod 2 quiz!

-In this project, we were asked to write a program to simulate a set of flash cards through the command line ONLY.
-A user will be able to see the questions, take guesses, and see a final score at the end of the round.
+In this Mod 2 solo project, we were asked to write a program to simulate a deck of flash cards through the command line ONLY.
+A user should be able to see the questions, take guesses, and see a final score as well as how long they took at the end of the round.

 ![Flashcards gif](https://media.giphy.com/media/te7IvwIdYGNiIITwvV/giphy.gif)